Note to Editors: This article was originally published by ISNS on October 17, 2003.

-Update: October 28, 2011 -- The Texas Rangers and St. Louis Cardinals are taking the World Series to Game 7 for the first time since 2002.
-Going back to all best-of-seven World Series, our unofficial count shows that 36 out of 103 World Series, or approximately 35 percent, have gone to Game 7, compared to the simple statistical prediction of 31.25 percent.
+Update: October 29, 2014 -- The Kansas City Royals and San Francisco Giants are taking the World Series to Game 7 for the first time since 2011.
+Going back to all best-of-seven World Series, our unofficial count shows that 37 out of 106 best-of-seven World Series, or 34.9 percent, have gone to Game 7, compared to the simple statistical prediction of 31.25 percent.

 (ISNS) -- As the Florida Marlins and the New York Yankees prepare to face off in the World Series on Saturday, baseball fans may already be wondering if it will be a four-game series (in which one team sweeps the other) or if it will last the full seven games.
 Surprisingly, however, World Series have historically gone to Game 7 much more frequently than simple probability would suggest.
 But our national pastime is more than math: The mismatch between baseball history and elementary probability illustrates the game's richness and subtlety--as well as the limitless potential of statistics to provide insights into the nuances of the game.

 How is World Series history at odds with basic math?

 Assuming that the two teams are evenly matched, simple probability yields the following chances for the number of games in the World Series:

 However, in the last 50 years' worth of World Series (1952-2002), the actual percentages of World Series game lengths were: